databricks/lilac/docs/datasets/dataset_configure.md

 ### View type

 Lilac can show the results in an infinite scroll or a paginated single item view.
-In the paginated view, the URL is updated with the item ID, so you can deeplink to individual data points.
+In the paginated single item, you can deep-link to individual data points and use the arrow keys to navigate between items.

 <table>
   <tr>